PetFriendly/PetFriendly/README.md

 5. Connect to database:
   1. Local mongo database
-    1. Open the config.js file and replace '/pet_app' with the database you would like to use
+    1. open the config.js file and replace '/pet_app' with the database you would like to use
   2. Mongolabs database
     1. add following line to your .env file, replacing dbuser, dbpassword, host, port, and dbname with the appropriate information
     2. ```MONGOLAB_URI='mongodb://dbuser:dbpassword@host:port/dbname'```